thegambler111/CoolObsVault/01_Experience/Tmforum/DTW2021/665_Converting telcos into data driven organizations/665_Converting telcos into data driven organizations.md

 		- Develop appropriate data model underpin by AI and ML while changing culture and building team
 		- Data ethics how to ethically process the data and implement technology
 	- 3 approaches for solutions:
-		- Harmonize policies and frameworks standards and government instruments -> Consistency, speed of execution, leveraging economy
+		- Harmonize policies and frameworks standards and governance instruments -> Consistency, speed of execution, leveraging economy
 		- Perform independent assessment against the standard framework to understand current strength, maturity and capability for doing future aspirations
 		- Adopt common a common architecture on a technology landscape
 - 2: